Articles 02 Sep 2021

 Organisational culture is a system of assumptions, beliefs, values and norms of behaviour that members of an organisation have developed and adopted into their mutual experience and manifested through specific symbols.

 Two elements make up organisational culture – the cognitive elements and the symbolic elements.

-The cognitive elements consists values, beliefs, stances, prejudice, etc. They shape the way we experience the world around us.
-The other, symbolic category, consists of materialistic and non materialistic objects that are by-products of the organisation's aforementioned values, norms, and stances.
+The cognitive elements consist of values, beliefs, stances, prejudice, etc. They shape the way we experience the world around us.
+The other, symbolic category, consists of materialistic and non-materialistic objects that are by-products of the organisation's aforementioned values, norms, and stances.

-They can be seen through the behavior of the employees – the way they talk and look and the branding of the company itself.
+They can be seen through the behaviour of the employees – the way they talk and look and the branding of the company itself.

 To form a solid organisational culture, you have to start with a good formation of mission and vision.
-Additionally, that mission and vision have to be realized through values, stances and behavioral norms.
+Additionally, that mission and vision have to be realized through values, stances and behavioural norms.

 In other words, organisational culture is necessary for a functional organisation.
 The culture itself is made out of social predispositions of individuals, members of a group.